 Anxiety, depression, worry, and doubt — these are what many of us deal with when trials come our way.
 In the midst of life’s circumstances we have a tendency to forget who God is and who we are in Him.
 To encourage us to ask God for wisdom in those times, the letter of James offers theology reminding us of what God is like.
 In 1:5, James writes that his readers should ask God for wisdom in times of adversity because He gives generously to all and gives without finding fault.
-Time after time, this is who God has shown himself to be!

 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.